JorgeCastilloPrz/hiroaki/README.md

                 jsonBodyResFile = fileBody("PublishHeadline.json", ArticleDto::class.java),
                 method = "POST")
 ```
-Again, any of this parameters are optional so feel free to configure the assertion the way you need.

 ### Parsed assertions
-After any test that requests data from network you'll probably need to **assert over the returned
+After any test that requests data from network you'll probably need to **assert over the parsed
-data after parsing it** to double check whether the response was received and parsed properly to the
+response** to double check whether the data was received and parsed properly.
-expected object/s.

 To achieve that, **Hiroaki** provides syntax for asserting over equality, so you'd do the following:
 ```kotlin